7 Ways to Speed up Your Staff Recruiting

 4. Ask for portfolio samples

 The great thing about working in an industry like the salon, barber, or tattoo industry is that great work yields a lot of photos.
-Request some of these portfolio samples be sent in conjunction with a resume.
+Request some of these portfolio samples to be sent in conjunction with a resume.
 You’ll be able to know based on visuals if a candidate is worth pursuing.
 Float the impressive images to the top of your consideration queue, and remove candidates who either fail to include visual examples or provide visuals that don’t meet your standards.

 5. Drive more traffic to your site